 Use That Rack

 It is best to use bicycle parking racks rather than attaching it to a tree or a fence.
 Bike racks are often located in places where there are a lot of people and where theft rarely occurs.
 If there is no bike rack around, find a pole or a parking meter that are secured firmly to the ground.
-However, do not lock the bicycle in a sidewalk or a railing where it will mostly likely be a blockage and could be a possible cause of accidents.
+However, do not lock the bicycle in a sidewalk or a railing where it will most likely be a blockage and could be a possible cause of accidents.

 Another important rule is never to leave a bicycle locked up outside overnight.
 If unavoidable, chalk up a few cash and use lockers or rooms available near the location.
-This could also work for those using expensive bikes in daylight that are always heavily targeted by thieves.
+This could also work for those using expensive bikes in daylight which are always heavily targeted by thieves.
 As much as possible, use a cheaper bike whenever parking outside.

 Registration is Key